nxrighthere/ENet-CSharp/README.md

 #### Memory callbacks
 Provides per application events.

-`IntPtr AllocCallback(IntPtr size)` notifies when a memory is requested for allocation.
+`AllocCallback(IntPtr size)` notifies when a memory is requested for allocation.
 Expects pointer to the newly allocated memory.

-`void FreeCallback(IntPtr memory)` notifies when the memory can be freed.
+`FreeCallback(IntPtr memory)` notifies when the memory can be freed.

-`void NoMemoryCallback()` notifies when memory is not enough.
+`NoMemoryCallback()` notifies when memory is not enough.

 #### Packet callbacks
 Provides per packet events.